reneklootwijk/mideahvac-dongle/README.md

   <em>The assembled PCB</em>
 </p>

-The JLCPCB directory contains the followig files:
+The JLCPCB directory contains the following files:

 * Gerber-Midea WiFi Dongle v1.zip, this zip contains all gerber files and the drill file.
 * BOM-Midea WiFi Dongle.csv, this is the Bill Of Material file.